JSpeedie/G2ME-legacy/README.md

 Takes no arguments.
 Outputs a csv-style "spreadsheet" of player matchup data.
 Useful for turning the data into a spreadsheet or for use with spreadsheet software.
-Like `-M`, it is compatible with the `-m` flag.
-Therefore you can limit the output to only include players who have attended a specified number of events.
+Like `-M`, it is compatible with the `-m` flag, so you can limit the output to only include players who have attended a specified number of events.